WFP9038-scaled-1

 How do I report someone riding a Lime bike on the pavement?

-Users should not ride on pavements unless it is a shared space where cycling is allowed (usually indicated by the sign below).
+Users should not ride on pavements unless it is a shared space where cycling is allowed.

 Instances of pavement riding can be reported to Lime who will look to identify the user so that appropriate action can be taken.
 Users found to be repeatedly riding on the pavement will be permanently banned.